Top 21 Family-Friendly Bike Trails in Wisconsin

 #18 Coon Praire Trail

 The Coon Prairie Trail travels 5.5 miles from Westby to Viroqua in west central Wisconsin.
-The paved path is 10 feet wide and crosses a few roads, which are not busy.
+The paved path is ten feet wide and crosses a few roads, which are not busy.
 It runs alongside the four lanes of U.S. Highway 14, so traffic noise is usually heard from the trail.
 There are several moderate hills along the route.
 They may challenge younger cyclists.

 There are no trailheads with amenities in Westby or Viroqua.
 It is advised to begin a ride in Westby from the elementary school, which is not far from the trail’s start.
 In Viroqua, a parking lot by several fast-food restaurants serves as trailhead,